mendix/docs/content/data-hub/general/data-hub-apis.md

 ## 1. Introduction

-The Data Hub APIs can be used to establish a gateway that connects your applications to Mendix Data Hub and enable data sources to be shared and used by developers in creating new apps.
-This means you can integrate the functionality to explore and discover data sources in the Data Hub Catalog into your applications and connect to them them.
-You can also build a registration pipeline to the organization's Data Hub, ensuring that the latest data is readily available.
+The Data Hub APIs enable you to expore and discover data sources in Mendix Data Hub and use them to build new apps.
+You can also integrate automatic registration of new data sources to the Data Hub Catalog upon deployment ensuring that the latest data is readily available.

 {{% alert type="info" %}}
 To use the Mendix Data Hub a license is required.